crux82/BISS-2024/README.md

 ### Many thanks to: [Claudiu Daniel Hromei](https://scholar.google.it/citations?user=YQRKKFoAAAAJ&hl=it) for supporting the development of (most of the) code

-This repository hosts materials from the Bertinoro International Spring School - [BISS-2024 tutorial](https://cs.unibo.it/projects/BISS/2024/), aiming to:
+This repository hosts materials from the Bertinoro International Spring School - [BISS-2024](https://cs.unibo.it/projects/BISS/2024/) tutorial.

 The **objective of this tutorial** is: